saradag1479-wq/computer-use-automation-system/README.md

 ## Human handoff

+## Human handoff

-If the agent gets stuck, the handoff record captures the task, current step, browser state, screenshot, and reason.
-A human can then take over the same session.
+If the agent gets stuck, the handoff record captures the task, current step, browser state, screenshot, and reason for escalation.
+In a production implementation, a human operator can then take over the same live session and return control to the automation.

 ## Submission notes

+## Submission notes

-Before submitting, run the discovery flow yourself and put the real generated artifact, logs, screenshots, and replay result under `evidence/`.
-Do not submit real credentials or real customer data.
+The repository includes example discovery and replay evidence under `evidence/`.
+The demo uses synthetic local data only.
+No real credentials or customer data are included.